neo-project/docs/docs/en-us/reference/rpc/latest-version/api/getapplicationlog.md

 - vmstate: VM execution state.
 HALT represents success, and FAULT represents failure.
 - gasconsumed: The transaction fee, which means the GAS consumed in the transaction execution.
 - notifications: The notification sent by the smart contract.
+If no notifications is returned it indicates the transfer is not successful.
+See the Note below.

 - contract: The contract sending the notification.
 Here is GasToken.